top of page

 Banners and plaques commemorating Red Sox pennants and World Series championships are present both inside and outside the ballpark.
 Flags honoring every Hall of Famer to play in Boston line the outside of the park along Van Ness Street.
 Red Sox retired numbers are hung along the right field façade and again along the outside of the ballpark.

-Historical touches abound throughout Fenway Park, starting with the lone red seat in the right field commemorating the longest home run ever hit at the ballpark to the plaques located throughout the park highlighting milestones and important features of the park.
+Historical touches abound throughout Fenway Park, starting with the lone red seat in right field commemorating the longest home run ever hit at the ballpark to the plaques located throughout the park highlighting milestones and important features of the park.
 Even long-time visitors to Fenway can find something new if they explore the grounds long enough.
-Check out the New Tony Conigliaro display near the Big Concourse.
+The Red Sox do a great job of creating new content year after year.

 The Green Monster, Pesky’s Pole, Wally and Tessie, Sweet Caroline, Fenway Franks, the Big Concourse, Patriots Day, Dirty Water, Fenway Farms, the Citgo Sign, Kenmore Square, Lego Papi, Lansdowne Street, the triangle, the bullpen buggy, the street vendors; the list of things to see and do at Fenway Park goes on and on…